akononovicius/physRisk-content-repository/articles/2010/stochastic-ant-colony-model.md

 of \[cite id="Alfarano2005CompEco"\] in their derivation follow the underlying ideas of *birth-death processes* or *one-step processes*, overview of which is given in most of handbooks concerning Stochastic Calculus.
-Thus if you want to get more familiar with the ideas below you shoud see \[cite id="Gardiner2009Springer"\] or other similar works.
+Thus if you want to get more familiar with the ideas bellow you shoud see \[cite id="Gardiner2009Springer"\] or other similar works.

 Alfarano and Lux start by simplifying notation, used in [the previous